-An Environmental Health Officer (EHO) will contact you to discuss the proposed premises and may request an on-site meeting to discuss the layout, construction and fit out requirements.
-After reviewing your application, the EHO may specify additional items to be addressed during the fit out of the premises.
+An Environmental Health Officer (EHO) will contact you to discuss the proposed premises and may request and on-site meeting to discuss the layout, construction and fit out requirements.
+After reviewing your application, the EHO will complete an assessment of the submitted plans and may specify additional items to be addressed during the fit out of the premises.